Study in Canada vs Australia - Which is better?

 Canada and Australia are two countries that top the list of popular destinations for students looking to pursue an education abroad.
-Each country has a wealth of offerings that can give you the best foundation to build your future career.
+Both are first-world nations with a wealth of offerings that can give you the best foundation to build your future career.
 But this makes it quite challenging to choose between the two.
 So if flipping the coin to decide whether you should study in Canada or the land of Oz is not enough, let's take a closer look to help you make up your mind!

 The University Education System in Canada and Australia

 The Canadian education system has a reputation of prestige.
-With 96 public universities that collectively offer 15,000 study programs, these institutions range from smaller campuses with more intimate study environments to larger research-centered powerhouses.
-The University of Toronto is the country's top institution, closely followed by McGill University and the University of British Columbia.
-Suppose you're looking for a thriving research culture.
-In that case, you'll be happy to find that many Universities in Canada exceed the G7 (an inter-governmental political forum consisting of Canada, France, Germany, Italy, Japan, the United Kingdom and the United States) average in clinical medicine, information and communication technology, agriculture, economics and business, to name a few.
+With 96 public universities offering 15,000 study programs, these institutions range from smaller campuses with more intimate study environments to more significant research-centered powerhouses.
+So if you're looking for a thriving research culture, you'll be happy to find that many Universities in Canada exceed the G7 (an inter-governmental political forum consisting of Canada, France, Germany, Italy, Japan, the United Kingdom, and the United States) average in clinical medicine, information and communication technology, agriculture, economics and business, to name a few.

 Australia is also known for setting the bar relatively high when it comes to excellence in education on an international level.
-With a total of 43 universities - 40 Australian universities, two international universities, and one private specialty university, the Ozzie education system comprises a network of world-class education providers, high-quality facilities, and great student support structures.
-In addition, there is a solid system of quality control and government accreditation to ensure you'll receive the best university experience possible - specifically put in place for international students.
+With 43 universities - 40 Australian universities, two international universities, and one private specialty university, the Ozzie education system comprises a network of world-class education providers, high-quality facilities, and great student support structures.
+In addition, there is a solid system of quality control and government accreditation to ensure you'll receive the best university experience possible - specifically for international students.

 World Rankings For Top Canadian and Australian Universities